asr4memory/asr-evaluate/README.md

 ### Evaluating datasets

-Login with huggingface_hub token, requires a token generated from https://huggingface.co/settings/tokens .
+Login with huggingface_hub token, requires a token generated from https://huggingface.co/settings/tokens (not required for custom dataset use).

 ```shell
 huggingface-cli login